Who Are We?

 Pam Bourke

-pam bourkePam has extensive experience in working with local and state governments at a senior level to broker policy change and strategic partnerships in Australia and New Zealand.She is highly experienced in community engagement and community development both in terms of leading policy and strategy and in developing and managing community engagement projects and processes in complex and conflictual environments.
-Pam has recently developed and delivered two courses in community development and engagement for the Mining Industry.
+Pam has extensive experience in working with local and state governments at a senior level to broker policy change and strategic partnerships in Australia and New Zealand.She is highly experienced in community engagement and community development both in terms of leading policy and strategy and in developing and managing community engagement projects and processes in complex and conflictual environments.
+Pam has recently developed and delivered courses in community development and engagement for the Mining Industry.

 Mini Bedi

-Director of the Development Support Team in Pune, India and Asia Director of the International Association for Community Development.
+Director of the Development Support Team in Pune, India and past Asia Director of the International Association for Community Development.
 Mini was previously the India Field Director for Community Aid Abroad and Oxfam Australia and has vast practical experience with development work at International, National and Village levels.
 She is also on the board of several Indian developmental organisations – SA-DHAN; VANI; CECOEDEOCON and GRASSROOTS.

 Julia Zimmerman